How to get to Raasay depends on your origin but is easier than you might think despite being a remote Hebridean island.

 Distillery Coordinates: 57.3535 N, 6.0766W

 Increasingly the Isle of Skye is also becoming a well-known whisky destination.
-Talisker Distillery has been on the island since 1830 and will soon be joined by Torabhaig Distillery, and we’re just a 20-minute ferry ride across the Sound of Raasay from Skye.
+Talisker Distillery has been on the island since 1830 and has been joined by Torabhaig Distillery, and we’re just a 20-minute ferry ride across the Sound of Raasay from Skye.

 Whichever way you choose to travel, you must come aboard the Caledonian MacBrayne ferry from Sconser on Skye to Raasay.
 View their summer or winter timetable and prices on the website.